-With the kids back in school and cooler weather on the horizon, you may be starting to worry about staying healthy with the cold and flu season approaching.
+With the kids back in school and cooler weather on the horizon, you may be starting to worry about staying healthy.
+Especially with the cold and flu season approaching.
 Given the current COVID pandemic, you may be wondering how you can support your immune system and what steps you can take to stay healthy.
-The good news is that there are many things you can do to improve your immune health and thereby improve your body’s line of defences against infection.
+The good news is that there are many things you can do to improve your immune health.
 Here is a list of things you can do to keep your immune system strong and healthy.

 A good rule of thumb is to eat the rainbow.
 Different coloured vegetables contain different nutrients.
 Eating a range of colours of vegetables means you’ll be getting a wide range of these immune-supporting nutrients.